Mercedes AMG F1 W09 EQ Power+: Second half of the season

 Ferrari struck back in the Belgian Grand Prix, with Vettel passing Hamilton from second at the start of the dry race, having conceded pole in the mixed conditions in qualifying.
 Mercedes actually arrived with a large update package, centered on a new power unit and a ribbed rear wheel rim, but Hamilton was unable to pass Vettel in the race and settled for second.
 Ferrari's straight-line advantage was apparent in the high-speed Monza, having cured their car's shortcomings in the previous year's Italian Grand Prix, and duly took a 1–2 in qualifying after Räikkönen received a tow from Vettel.
 In the race, Hamilton overtook Vettel and spun him around, before using DRS to keep Räikkönen in sight while saving his tyres.
 A team strategy gave Hamilton a sizeable tyre life advantage, giving him the opportunity to pass Räikkönen late in the race after the Ferrari driver was bottled behind the out-of-sync Bottas, overturning Ferrari's qualifying advantage.
 Bottas was later nudged and half-spun by a particularly aggressive defensive move from Verstappen, though he was able to complete the podium in third.

 The later rounds saw an uptick in performance from Mercedes, cited as coming from a deeper understanding and optimization of their update package, as Ferrari got lost in its own.
 Hamilton broke the track record of the Marina Bay Street Circuit in the Singapore Grand Prix qualifying, in a circuit said to disadvantage the Mercedes and favor Ferrari.
 Vettel only managed to qualify third, where he would finish in the race as Hamilton won.
 Bottas failed to extract the same speed as his teammate, finishing a subdued fourth.

-In similar fashion, Mercedes dominated the following Russian and Japanese Grand Prix, with Bottas gifting a position to Hamilton (and the win) in the former after a particularly tough team order from Toto Wolff, and Hamilton dominating the latter.
+In similar fashion, Mercedes dominated the following Russian and Japanese grands prix, with Bottas gifting a position to Hamilton (and the win) in the former after a particularly tough team order from Toto Wolff, and Hamilton dominating the latter.
 It was the first time the team managed to secure back-to-back 1-2s since the end of the 2016 season.
 Mercedes was revealed to be running blown holes from their rear wheels, believed to be for cooling purposes, though rumors had it was also for aerodynamic purposes.
 Fearing a protest and disqualification, Mercedes opted to close down these holes for the next three races, coinciding with a downturn in performance.
 Vettel spun while trying to overtake Verstappen at Suzuka, surrendering vital points in the championship.